-Secure the lug and wire that has the 20-amp in line fuse to the batteries positive terminal.
+Secure the lugs and two wires that has the 20-amp in line fuse to the batteries positive terminal.

-The lugs on the remaining two white wires connect to the batteries negative terminal.
+The lugs on the remaining three white wires connect to the batteries negative terminal.

 Do not reverse the polarity of the battery and 12 volt wires as damage can occur to the converter and wiring system